mdupont315/highchart-js/README.md

-# React Highcharts graphing example

-This is an example React project that uses Highcharts to display the average monthly temperature in Minneapolis for each month in 2021.
-The app gets it's data from the [ACIS RCC] (https://www.rcc-acis.org/).

-This project was bootstrapped with [Create React App]https://github.com/facebook/create-react-app).
+# Highchart-js-project
+This is an mid-project used Highcharts

 ## Running the project